General Education Curriculum

 - Application of Four-Year and Out-of-State Two-Year College Transfer Courses to UA General Education Requirements

 Your Specific Requirements:

-To see the requirements specific to your major and degree program, consult your Academic Program Requirements Report (APRR) or your Student Academic Progress Report (SAPR) in Student Link.
+To see the requirements specific to your major and degree program, consult the general Academic Advisement Reports or your personal Advisement Report in UAccess Student.
 Please direct questions to your academic advisor.

-The Office of the Vice President for Instruction administers the UA's General Education Curriculum.
+The Office of Instruction and Assessment administers the UA's General Education Curriculum.

 * Please note that sections titled Frequently Asked Questions, Related Guidelines and links, Related Policies, Information for Advisors and Revision History are provided solely for the convenience of users and are not part of the official University policy.